RubStadel/bookmark/README.md

 The app supports:

+- adding books to the list
-- displaying detail information for a book including the following fields:
+- displaying detailed information for a book including the following fields:

   - title
   - author